 - It traditionally has very high margins (and doesn’t bill based on outcomes but time spent).

-- The value is also largely driven by information asymmetry (knowing things other consultants or companies don’t) which is harder to maintain in the internet age.
+- The value is largely driven by information asymmetry (knowing things other consultants or companies don’t), which is harder to maintain in the internet age.

 Despite all of this, BCG, Bain, and McKinsey are still growing.
-The industry is still worth a few hundred billion dollars.
 If the big management consultants are about to fall, it doesn’t necessarily feel like it.